CellFateGeeks/NuclearGame/README.md

 - Extra marker : GFAP (glial cell marker)

 ## Input Files
 - **Epifluorescence microscopy images** : Cell culture images (currently, only CZI files are supported) containing, at least, one channel with the staining of the nuclei.
+Z-Stack and time-lapse files are currently not supported.

 ## Output Files
 - **output.json.gz** : Compressed JSON file containing all data and metadata of the images, nuclear segmentation, and raw information of the measured nuclear features.